 Now that your files are in good shape you can look at adding extra data.
 The options available to you will vary depending on which DJ software you use.

 For example, some DJ software allows you to colour code songs.
 This can be another way to help group certain tracks or genres.
 You may also have the option for a second comments field.
 You may also have access to extra tags you can assign to tracks.
 These tags can be used in the same way as the comments section.
 Using these tags will free up your comment section for other information.
-Some DJ controllers like the XDJ RX2, a Pioneer DJ controller, will display this information on a screen located on the controller.
+Some of the best DJ controllers like the XDJ RX2, a Pioneer DJ controller, will display this information on a screen located on the controller.

 Keep in mind that the data you enter in these extra fields or the tags you assign will not be available across all platforms.
 Where possible try to keep most of the data within the ID3 tag of the files.
 You want access to this information in the largest amount of places.
 This becomes very important if you change to different DJ software or take your music to play on someone else’s gear.